andreped/vsi2tif/README.md

 # vsi2tif
 Simple method for converting the CellSens .vsi format to a pyramidal .tif.
-See example script.

 ## Requirements (tested with Ubuntu 18.04 desktop)
 ### Python 3.*